First Crusade: Situation in Europe

 By the 11th century, the population of Europe had increased greatly as technological and agricultural innovations allowed trade to flourish.
-The Catholic Church had become a dominant influence on Western civilization.
-Society was organized by manorialism and feudalism, political structures whereby knights and other nobles owed military service to their overlords in return for the right to rent from lands and manors.
+The Catholic Church had become a dominant influence on Western civilisation.
+Society was organised by manorialism and feudalism, political structures whereby knights and other nobles owed military service to their overlords in return for the right to rent from lands and manors.

 In the period from 1050 until 1080, the Gregorian Reform movement developed increasingly more assertive policies, eager to increase its power and influence.
 This prompted conflict with eastern Christians rooted in the doctrine of papal supremacy.
 The Eastern church viewed the pope as only one of the five patriarchs of the Church, alongside the patriarchates of Alexandria, Antioch, Constantinople and Jerusalem.
-In 1054 differences in custom, creed and practice spurred Pope Leo IX to send a legation to Patriarch Michael I Cerularius of Constantinople, which ended in mutual excommunication and an East–West Schism.
+In 1054, theological disputes over Papal Supremacy, Eucharistic practices, and the insertion of the Filioque Clause into the Nicene Creed prompted Pope Leo IX to send a legation to Patriarch Michael I Cerularius of Constantinople, which ended in mutual excommunication and the East–West Schism.

 Early Christians were used to the employment of violence for communal purposes.
 A Christian theology of war inevitably evolved from the point when Roman citizenship and Christianity became linked.
 Citizens were required to fight against the empire's enemies.
 Dating from the works of the 4th-century theologian Augustine of Hippo, a doctrine of holy war developed.
 Augustine wrote that aggressive war was sinful, but war could be justified if proclaimed by a legitimate authority such as a king or bishop, it was defensive or for the recovery of lands, and it did not involve excessive violence.
 The breakdown of the Carolingian Empire in Western Europe created a warrior caste who now had little to do but fight amongst themselves.
 Violent acts were commonly used for dispute resolution, and the papacy attempted to mitigate it.

 Pope Alexander II developed recruitment systems via oaths for military resourcing that Pope Gregory VII further extended across Europe.
 These were deployed by the Church in the Christian conflicts with Muslims in the Iberian Peninsula and for the Norman conquest of Sicily.
 Gregory went further in 1074, planning a display of military power to reinforce the principle of papal sovereignty in a holy war supporting Byzantium against the Seljuks, but was unable to build support for this.
 Theologian Anselm of Lucca took the decisive step towards an authentic crusader ideology, stating that fighting for legitimate purposes could result in the remission of sins.